jundaree/ExtraAWQ/README.md

 # ExtraAWQ
 ExtraAWQ : Improved AWQ(Activation-aware Weight Quantization) with extra scaling (2024 Fall graduation project)

-This work is based on [AWQ](https://github.com/mit-han-lab/llm-awq).
+This work is based on MIT HAN Lab's [AWQ](https://github.com/mit-han-lab/llm-awq).

 /awq/quantize/autoscale.py is the only revised file.
 The inserted code is in search_module_scale() under auto_scale_block().